 And when you have an audience that consistently comes back for more of what you offer them, you create unique business partnership opportunities to further monetize your audience.

-Business partnerships can transform in different ways, so it's hard to explain just one.
+Business partnerships can transform in different ways, so it is difficult to explain just one.

 However, it could also mean…

-• Partner with another blogger to create a product together and sell it to each other's audience
+- Partnering with another blogger to create a product together and sell it to the other's audience

-The thing is, I keep talking about the importance of growing your audience.
+The fact is, I keep talking about the importance of growing your audience.
 This applies equally to building win-win business partnerships.

-Find other businesses or people who match your audience, your blogging goals and, more importantly, your plans for making money blogging.
-From there, it's just a matter of finding a way to work together so that all parties benefit.
+Find other businesses or individuals who match your audience, your blogging goals And, most importantly, to your plans for making money from blogging.
+From there, all that remains is to find a way to work together so that all parties benefit.

 11. Podcast sponsorships